wzbozon/RealityFromQR/README.md

 # Introduction

-Augmented reality, attached using a QR code.
-QR code can be removed after the placement of objects.
+Augmented reality, attached using a QR code / horizontal or vertical plane.
+QR code can be removed after the placement of objects or can be sticky to the object.

 # Stack

 - iOS 16+
 - SwiftUI
 - ARKit, RealityKit
-- Unit and UI tests

 # Git LFS